History of Ruth B. Kirby Gilchrist Blue Springs

 Ruth responsibilities at Ed C. Wright & Company grew.
 She learned quickly, becoming a savvy investor, land speculator and confidant to her employer.
 Ruth and Ed’s close work relationship deepened into a lasting friendship, and then a romance.

 After a fall confined Ed to the hospital, Ruth stayed for weeks by his bedside.
 He passed away in 1969, making Ruth the executor of his $50 million estate.
 She was tasked with selling off much of his land and property, but she kept two important pieces in her possession.
 Gilchrist Blue Springs and nearby Troy Springs were Ruth’s favorite retreats from her busy world.
 She stayed in a small log cabin at Troy Springs and grew mustard greens in the garden.
-Friends and family visited and swam in the clear blue water.
+Friends and family visited to swim.

 Ruth passed on her love of these special springs to her family.
 Like Ruth, they cared for the springs and shared them with others.
 For almost six decades, Ruth and her family operated Gilchrist Blue Springs as a natural park where visitors could spend pleasant summer days swimming and relaxing on shore.

 In 2017, Ruth’s family sold the Gilchrist Blue Springs property to the state of Florida so it could become a Florida state park.
 In 2019, Gilchrist Blue Springs State Park was renamed Ruth B. Kirby Gilchrist Blue Springs State Park to honor her legacy of protecting the spring.
 According to Davis, Ruth bears the distinction of being the only person to own two springs that are now Florida State Parks.